YimingZ13/Olist_Brazil_Analysis_SQL/SQL_Report.md

 4. Which city, state generates the most revenue on Olist?
 5. What are the most popular categories by city, state?
 6. What is the AOV, CPO, and  average profit margin of Olist?
 How does this vary by categories and payment method?
-7. Who are the frequent shoppers on Olist?
+7. Who are the active shoppers on Olist?
 How many of them are there?
 How does this number change over time?
-8. Which customers have the highest CLTV?
+8. Which customers have the highest CLV?
 9. What is the customer retention rate (CRR) by geolocaitons?
 10. What is the review distribution on Olist, how does this impact sales performance?
 11. What is the average review score for each category?
 How does it impact sales performance?